 - Preparing notifications for submission to the Home Office in order to comply with sponsorship duties

-- Advising clients on their compliance obligations and preparing for Home Office visits, including carrying out audits and conducting mock Home Office visits
+- Advising clients on their compliance obligations and preparing for Home Office visits, including carrying out audits and conducting mock Home Office audits

 It can often take some time to collate all of the supporting documents required for immigration applications and for the Home Office to process applications.
-Therefore, we encourage clients to take immigration advice at an early a stage as possible to try to ensure that they will meet the latest Home Office requirements and minimise the risk of delays in bringing non-British nationals to the UK.
+Therefore, we encourage clients to take immigration advice at an early a stage as possible to try to ensure that they will meet the latest Home Office requirements and minimise the risk of delays in hiring non-British and non-Irish nationals.